oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Some values such as the database host name, can be specified as :func:`oracledb.create_pool()` parameters, as part of the connect string, and in the ``params`` object.
-If a ``dsn`` is passed, the python-oracledb :ref:`Thick <enablingthick>` mode will use the ``dsn`` string to connect.
+If a ``dsn`` is passed, a connection string is internally constructed from the individual parameters and ``params`` object values, with the individual parameters having precedence.
+The precedence is that values in any ``dsn`` parameter override values passed as individual parameters, which themselves override values set in the ``params`` object.
-Otherwise, a connection string is internally constructed from the individual parameters and ``params`` object values, with the individual parameters having precedence.
-In python-oracledb's default Thin mode, a connection string is internally used that contains all relevant values specified.
-The precedence in Thin mode is that values in any ``dsn`` parameter override values passed as individual parameters, which themselves override values set in the ``params`` object.
 Similar precedence rules also apply to other values.

 .. _definepoolparams: